HSPH-QBRC/TNSeq-Course-Summer-2021/analysis/preprocess.md

     * outputs the alignment in SAM format
     * SAM has become the universal output alignment format, for which many downstream tools expect.
 (As opposed to the old, original bowtie output.)

 Note that bowtie outputs the data to the screen, so you must send it to a file with `>`.
 Additionally, bowtie sends its statistics to the screen as an "error," so we send that to a file with `2>`.
+This is a common occurence with many of the tools, so this `>` will show up often further along.

 ```bash
 cd ../fastq;